 An ultrasound is important because it provides valuable information about your pregnancy.
 It answers three questions: Where is the pregnancy located?
 Is the pregnancy viable?
 And how far along is the pregnancy?
 If you’re considering an abortion, you need to know the answers to all three questions because it will determine if and what kind of abortion procedure you’re eligible for.

 The abortion pill, also called medication abortion, is an early termination prescription.
 It is actually made up of two pills containing two drugs – mifepristone and misoprostol – designed to end and expel the pregnancy.
 The first pill is taken at the doctor’s office and causes fetal demise by blocking your body’s production of progesterone.
 The second pill is taken at least 24 hours later at home and causes contractions to expel the pregnancy.
 As with any other medication, there are risks and side effects associated with the abortion pill, and you deserve to be fully informed about those before choosing this prescription.

 Yes.
 Abortion laws in Illinois are some of the most permissive in the United States.
 The only restrictions in place are that the parents of a minor must be notified before obtaining an abortion and that abortions can only be performed past the point of viability if the mother’s life or health is endangered.

 Can I transfer an STD to my child during birth?

 Yes.
-According to the National Institutes of Health, it’s possible for some STDs like chlamydia, gonorrhea, and genital herpes to be passed to the child during delivery while passing through the birth canal.
+According to the National Institutes of Health, it’s possible for some STDs like chlamydia, gonorrhea, HPV, and genital herpes to be passed to the child during delivery while passing through the birth canal.
 Some STDs like syphilis, HIV, and CMV can infect the fetus during pregnancy before a birth.